yangli-evo/yangli-evo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a [Postdoctoral Fellow](https://prod.lsa.umich.edu/eeb/people/postdoctoral-fellows/yang-li.html) at the University of Michigan.
 I am working with [Pro.
-Zhang](https://websites.umich.edu/~zhanglab/Research.html) to study Evolutionary Biology
+Zhang](https://websites.umich.edu/~zhanglab/Research.html) to study Evolutionary Biology.
 My topic of interest is using computational biology methods to explore the mechanisms and processes of biological evolution.
 This includes utilizing large-scale genome data analysis, modeling, and simulations to gain a deeper understanding of how organisms adapt and evolve in different environments.
 Focusing on genome evolution, the tree of life, phylogenetics, [horizontal gene transfer (HGT)](https://doi.org/10.1016/j.cell.2022.06.014), and fitness landscape.

+**Exploring Evolutionary Mechanisms through Computational Biology**
+My research interests revolve around using computational biology methods to explore the mechanisms and processes underlying biological evolution.

+**Genome Data Analysis, Modeling, and Simulations**
+This includes leveraging large-scale genome data analysis, modeling, and simulations to investigate how organisms adapt and evolve across different environments.

+**Key Focus Areas**
+- **Evolutionary Relationships and Genetic Diversity**: Studying the evolution of genomes over time, including the evolutionary relationships between species through the tree of life and phylogenetics, and investigating how horizontal gene transfer contributes to genetic diversity and influences evolutionary processes.
+- **Fitness Landscapes**: Analyzing fitness landscapes to understand the accessibility of high-fitness peaks and evolutionary dynamics.

 # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 My [google scholar](https://scholar.google.com/citations?user=4FA6C0AAAAAJ) citations have exceeded 1000!